afonsus1997/Pixels-Camp-PCB-Badge/README.md

     * [Datasheet](https://www.sparkfun.com/datasheets/Prototyping/Batteries/MCP73831T.pdf)

 #### Digital and logic
 The microcontroller used is the ESP32 with WIFI and bluetooth built-in.
-The LED metrix is driven by the IS31FL3741 IC.
+The LED matrix is driven by the IS31FL3741 IC.
 The usb to serial conversion in handled by the CH340G (with auto-reset DTR capabilities).

 Used ICs:
 * uC: ESP32